 2.1 Participants

-We tested 122 4- and 5-year-old children (M = 5;0, SD = 7 months, range = 4;0 to 5;11) recruited from preschools and museums.
+We tested 122 4- and 5-year-old children (M = 5;0, SD = 7 months, range = 4;0 to 5;11, 58 male) recruited from preschools and museums in the San Diego metropolitan area.
+Although we did not collect demographic information from each participant, our sample was drawn from a population with the following statistics: White (75.5%), Black (5.5%), Asian (12.6%), American Indian or Alaska Native (1.3%), Pacific Islander (0.6%), Multiracial (4.5)%.
+All participants spoke English as a primary language.
 A stopping rule was defined such that 30 children were tested in each 6-month age bin within this range of ages.
 An additional 25 children participated but were excluded for the following reasons: their primary language was not English (n = 4), they did not complete the tasks (n = 10), parental interference (n = 1), experimenter error (n = 3), or failing the practice trials on the Next Number Task (n = 9).

 2.2 Stimuli and Procedure

 2.2.1 Highest Count Task.
+We used the Highest Count task to measure children’s spontaneous counting ability, and to classify children as either Productive or Non-Productive Counters based on their ability to recover from errors on decade transitions.
+Below, we describe procedures in detail.
+Fig. 1 shows a simplified decision tree describing the protocol and classification rules for determining productive counting knowledge.

-Fig. To test children’s knowledge of the counting sequence up to 99, we first asked each child to count as high as they could.
+To test children’s knowledge of the counting sequence up to 99, we first asked each child to count as high as they could.
 If the child failed to respond, the experimenter said, “Let’s count together!
 One...” with rising intonation to encourage the child to continue counting alone.
 We allowed children to count until they stopped naturally, and recorded errors made along the way.
 Each skipped number (e.g., “12, 13, 15”), skipped sequence of numbers (e.g., “18, 19, 30, 31”), or substitution error (e.g., “4, 9, 6”) was counted as one error.
 Children were also allowed to self-correct or restart counting with no penalty (e.g., if a child counted “1, 2, 4, no, 1, 2, 3, 4, 5”, 3 would not count as an error).
 To avoid underestimating children’s counting ability due to lapses in attention, we always reminded children of the last number they had said whenever they stopped counting.
 For instance, a child who stopped at 25 was prompted with, “So what’s after 25?”
 Children were allowed to continue counting and receive as many reminders as necessary; these pauses and reminders were not considered errors.
 Using this method, we obtained children’s Initial Highest Count (IHC), which was the highest number children counted to before making any errors, either on their own or with reminders.
-We also obtained children’s Final Highest Count (FHC), which was the highest number children ever counted to that was part of a 3-number consecutive sequence and allowing for up to 10 previous errors.
+We also obtained children’s Final Highest Count (FHC), which was the highest number children ever counted to that was part of a 3-number consecutive sequence.
+We allowed for up to 10 errors, with at most 3 errors in a single decade.
 For some children, their Final Highest Count also included experimenter-provided decade prompts, as described below.